alansobchacki/odin-js-library/README.md

 About
 -----

 This project was completed as part of [The Odin Project](https://www.theodinproject.com/) [Javascript](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript) curriculum.
+It is the first project required for completion of the JavaScript Course [1/12].

 These were the project requirements: